GUIDE | How to use the Belfast Glider BRT

 Belfast Glider lines and network map

 The Glider network consists of 2 lines, both branded in purple and numbered “G1” and “G2” respectively.
 Both lines interchange with each other at their shared stops in Belfast City Centre.
+Note that there are no direct connections from Belfast Grand Central to the Glider.
+The station is an approximately 11 minutes’ walk from the College Square East Glider stop.

 Line G1 runs from McKinstry Road in West Belfast, through the city centre via Donegall Square North, pass the Waterfront, and continues on to East Belfast and terminates at the Dundonald Park and Ride.